-When it is talked about an ignorance it should not be understood as an innocent ignorance.
+The ignorance we are talking about shouldn’t be understood as if it is done in an innocent manner.
 The ignorance of the muftis led to subject trials and prison sentences.
 There is a common sample of the formerly elected mufti of Xanthi who was imprisoned several times, just because he was elected, but not assigned.
 Another sample was the elected Mufti of Komotini (Gümülcine) who was imprisoned for the same reason.

-Despite the decisions of the European Court of Human Rights that the Greek State has violated the freedom of thought, conscience and religion, the current muftis of Komotini (Gümülcine) and Xanthi (İskeçe)are not recognized yet.
+Despite the decisions of the European Court of Human Rights that the Greek State has violated the freedom of thought, conscience and religion, the current muftis of Komotini (Gümülcine) and Xanthi (İskeçe) have not been recognized yet.
 Moreover, they are frequently subjected to trials.

 The latest intervention in freedom of religion is the law of ‘240 imams’ which was put in effect in 2013, although it was strictly rejected by the Turkish Minority.
 According to this law, there will be 240 imams assigned by The Government who will have the authority to make decisions about the minority’s religious matters.

 Now, there is an expectation and hope that the election of muftis will become legal, as the Turkish State makes pressure.
-Lately, there emerged some news related to this topic.
-Yet, another irritating rumor is that if the law of election is put in effect the muftis will be elected by the 240 imams –who are rejected by the minority- but now by the minority.» Other NewsGreece to attract more than 32 million tourists"Greece could become a 'battery' for European South"New storm system 'Orestes' to bring heavy rain from Monday, meteo warnsNatal Customs of the Pomak TurksTweets by milletworld
+Lately, some news has emerged related to this topic.
+Yet, another irritating rumor is that if the law of election is put in effect the muftis will be elected by the 240 imams –who are rejected by the minority- but now they are elected by the minority.» Other News500-year-old tradition continued in KozlardereThessaloniki and Alexandroupoli ports become important centersFocus Bari: Steep rise in internet use among Greeks over 55EU fines for illegal landfills keep piling upTweets by milletworld